bestia-dev-archived/mem2/README.md

 Learning to use Rust Wasm/Webassembly with Dodrio Virtual Dom and WebSocket on a simple memory game for kids - second iteration.

 You can start the game here:
-https://lucianobestia.github.io/mem2_webpage/index.html
+TODO: it will not work anymore because I don't have a websocket server on the internet. https://lucianobestia.github.io/mem2_webpage/index.html

 The first iteration with all the instructions is here: